lisandroiraguen/Austral/StakingContract/README.md

 # Austral Staking Smart Contracts

 This repository contains the Aiken smart contracts for the Austral Staking system.
-The system allows users to lock ADA for a fixed period and receive rewards in a native token (`Austral-Test`).
+The system is built on **Plutus V3** standards and allows users to lock ADA for a fixed period and receive rewards in a native token (`Austral-Test`).

 ## Core Validators